 Cornell University's program in Environment and Sustainability (E&S) is guided by a single principle: understanding and resolving environmental problems requires an interdisciplinary approach.
-The cross-college program supports the Environmental and Sustainability Sciences (ESS) undergraduate major in both the College of Agriculture & Life Sciences and the College of Arts & Sciences.
-The Environmental and Sustainability core curriculum, provides a comprehensive and integrated view of the biological, physical-chemical, ecological, human and social dimensions of the environment.
+The cross-college program supports the Environment and Sustainability undergraduate major in both the College of Agriculture & Life Sciences and the College of Arts & Sciences.
+The Environmen and Sustainability core curriculum, provides a comprehensive and integrated view of the biological, physical-chemical, ecological, human and social dimensions of the environment.
 Students will advance their critical ability to solve real-world environmental problems, affect decisions involving environmental policy, resource management, biodiversity conservation and human health.

 The curriculum prepares students during their freshmen and sophomore years to pursue a concentration in-depth.
 Fundamental knowledge of all dimensions of the interdisciplinary curriculum, allows students to understand where their selected concentration fits together with the larger set of disciplinary skills needed to derive sustainable solutions to environmental challenges.